About us

 }

-Generalizing the Solution
+Generalizing the solution

 Let’s improve the solution with coding key sets we’ve developed to make it easier and faster to apply.
 The solution has some boilerplate code for transforming KeyPath of the type into a coding key and choosing the particular key set.
-Also, encoding/ decoding code has a repeating call to codingKey(for keyPath, in keySet)
+Also, encoding/ decoding code has a repeating call to codingKey(for keyPath, in keySet) that complicates the init(from:) and encode(to:) implementation and can be reduced.

 First, we’ll extract helping code into helper objects.
 It will be enough to just use structures for this purpose: